 Last night I dreamt I was sitting with Mikey on a public park bench somewhere.
-I interrupted him as he was talking to me and said, “You know…people think you’re dead.”
+I interrupted him as he was talking to me and said,”You know…people think you’re dead.”
 A flood of sorrow overtook me.
 I broke down into tears and said, “I thought you were dead.”
 I patted him on the back to make sure he was really there.
 He grinned mischievously but there was also a look of shame–as if to admit that he felt bad for pulling this horrible prank on everybody.
-He stood up, stepped into a bear costume, and then pressed play on a boombox set to slow-motion so it sounded like a bear growl.
+He stood up, stepped into a bear costume, and then pressed play on a boombox set to slow-motion which made it sound like a bear growl.
 When I awoke it took a good 30 seconds before I realized that my sense of relief was a hoax of my mind’s own doing.
 This is the fourth day in a row that I’ve had to remind myself that Mikey is gone.

 People will undoubtedly remember his music but Micheal Larsen was more than the sum of his songs, battles, performances and freestyles.
 When you consider the depth of the well that these things were all drawn from it almost seems trivial to focus on the byproducts of his fire.
 It was a fire that kept him seeking, learning, thinking and evolving.
 A fire that I believe he did his best to understand so he could share it with others.
 Maybe that fire burned him out.
 Maybe it didn’t.
 Maybe that fire is what kept him alive in the first place.
 Regrettably, I was not in close contact with him in the last few years so all I can do is cling onto memories of the better times we shared together.
 Before doing so I need to make it clear that I am by no means an authority on the man.
 Mikey’s friends, family and music partners in his home state of Minnesota obviously have a greater understanding of him as a person and as an artist.
 I don’t think there’s anything I can say about him that they won’t or haven’t already.
 In the past five days it has helped me to put all these thoughts into words rather than letting my memory wheel spin out of control.